kdgregory/pomutil/docs/dependency.md

 ## Roadmap

-* Look at parent POMs to find version properties and shared dependencies
 * Maintain a pre-configured set of "expected" unused dependencies.
 This is to cover cases (such as `spring-test` and `spring-core`) where the direct dependency has a runtime transitive dependency that is not specified in its own POM (and must therefore be specified as a direct dependency in the project POM).